balena-io-modules/balena-resource-bundle/README.md

 await stream.pipeline(myBundleStream, fs.createWriteStream('./mybundle.tar'));
 ```

-Reading an image set from a bundle:
+Reading an image set from a bundle and pushing the images to a new registry:

 ```typescript
 import * as bundle from '@balena/resource-bundle';